leangjia/blender_docs/manual/physics/fluid/type/domain/cache.rst

 .. _bpy.types.FluidDomainSettings.use_resumable_cache:

 Use Resumable Cache
-   Extra data will be saved so that you can be resumed baking after pausing.
+   Extra data will be saved so that you can resumed baking after pausing.
 Since more data will be written to drive it is recommended to avoid enabling this option when baking at high resolutions.

 .. _bpy.types.FluidDomainSettings.cache_data_format: